Home Articles

 Florida

 Across the continent, the East Coast state of Florida has its own troubles.
 As a peninsula bordered by the Atlantic Ocean on the east and the Gulf of Mexico on the west, Florida is prone to extreme weather events, especially hurricanes.
 Consequently, the insurance industry in that state has lost 11 property and casualty companies since 2017.
-And in the past four years, over 30 companies have withdrawn their services or at least limited their lines of coverage.
+And in the past five years, over 30 companies have withdrawn their services or at least limited their lines of coverage.

 Louisiana